steint23/a2j-kommunikationsplattform/README.md

 #### XJustiz test files

-An XJustiz file is required to submit a new claim (is called “Klageeinreichung” in German).
+An XJustiz file is required to submit a new claim (this is called “Klageeinreichung” in German).
 Test files are stored in the `/doc/xjustiz/**` [folder](/doc/xjustiz/).
 Further information regarding the XJustiz-standard can be found [here](https://xjustiz.justiz.de/).

 ### Testing